Lower Blepharoplasty in Newport Beach and Beverly Hills

 What happens during a lower blepharoplasty (lower eyelid) surgery?

 The incision is small and well-concealed, being located either within the lower eyelid or a few millimeters below the eyelash line.
 The exact nature of the surgery will depend on the individual patient and their concerns.
 To correct hollowness resulting from a nasojugal groove or tear trough deformity, Dr. Batniji will first loosen the fat of the lower eyelid and re-position it into the hollow area, keeping the blood supply attached so that the fat will survive.
 Lower lid malposition and/or laxity can be corrected with a lateral canthopexy, lateral canthoplasty or tarsal strip procedure.
 Excess muscle of the lower eyelid, known as orbicularis muscle hypertrophy, can be corrected by trimming the muscle.
 Once these issues are addressed, Dr. Batniji will conservatively remove excess skin from the lower lid before closing the incisions.
 The lower eyelid lift is commonly performed with a midface/cheek lift for additional correction from the lower eyelid to the cheek.
+Some patients have concerns about having a surgical procedure so near to their eyes.
+You can rest assured that a blepharoplasty is not ocular surgery.
+The eye itself is never involved, and the surgery is quite safe.
+Dr. Batniji has many years of education, training, and experience to ensure you are receiving top-quality care.

 What is the blepharoplasty recovery process like?